CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/xml-axis/xml-attribute-axis-property.md

  `Phone type: work`

 ## <a name="example"></a>Exemple
  L'exemple suivant déclare `ns` en tant que préfixe d'espace de noms XML.
-Il utilise ensuite le préfixe de l’espace de noms pour créer un littéral XML et accéder au premier nœud enfant avec le nom qualifié « `ns:name` ».
+It then uses the prefix of the namespace to create an XML literal and access the first child node with the qualified name "`ns:name`".

  [!code-vb[VbXMLSamples#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples6.vb#14)]